material-components/material-components-ios/components/Switch/README.md

   [![Switch](docs/assets/switch.png)](docs/assets/switch.mp4)
 </div>

-Switch provides an Material Design on/off switch control with an interface similar to UISwitch.
+Switch provides an material design on/off switch control with an interface similar to UISwitch.
 Note that `MDCSwitch` objects have an intrinsic size and are not resizable.
 <!--{: .intro }-->